-Step 1: Enrolment in designated courses assigned to this diploma program (listed below).
+Step 1: Enrol in designated courses (listed below) assigned to this diploma program.
 Participants must satisfactorily complete these mandatory prerequisite courses.

 Step 2: Participants must get enrolled in any assigned workshops in Neonatal Lung Ultrasound (assigned below)

-Step 3: Enrolment to the Diploma Program by online payment.
-Once enrolled, Neopeds Academy will assign a faculty mentor to the participant who would be constantly in touch with the participant through Email.
+Step 3: Enroll in the Diploma Program by making an online payment.
+Once enrolled, Neopeds Academy will assign a faculty mentor to the participant, who will be in constant touch with the participant via email.

-Step 4: The candidate would start saving all of their lung ultrasounds performed in their NICU at their local computer system.
-It is the responsibility of the participant to de-identify the patient information before saving to their local system adhering to their local institutional policies on patient privacy.
+Step 4: The candidate would start saving all of the lung ultrasounds performed in their NICU at their local computer system.
+It is the responsibility of the participant to de-identify the patient information before saving it to their local system, adhering to their local institutional policies on patient privacy.

-Step 5: Once a month, the assigned faculty mentor would meet the candidate online through Zoom, screen sharing and would review all the cases, studies done by the candidate.
-In real-time the faculty mentor would be giving feedback on technical skills, interpretation and reporting skills of each scan submitted for review.
-Also faculty would submit a monthly evaluation to the candidate and to Neopeds Academy Diploma program committee on candidate's monthly performance.
+Step 5: Once a month, the assigned faculty mentor would meet the candidate online through Zoom and screen sharing and would review all the cases and studies done by the candidate.
+In real-time, the faculty mentor would give feedback on each scan's technical skills, interpretation, and reporting skills submitted for review.
+Also, the faculty would submit a monthly evaluation of the candidate's performance to the candidate and to the Neopeds Academy Diploma program committee.

-Step 6: At the end of 6 months period, the candidate must complete 20 Lung Ultrasound Scans, reviewed by Neopeds Faculty Mentor securing more than 75% of the time scores of 4 out of 5 in technical and Interpretation skills of scans performed.
+Step 6: At the end of the 6-month period, the candidate must complete 20 lung ultrasound scans, reviewed by a Neopeds faculty mentor, securing scores of 4 out of 5 more than 75% of the time in technical and interpretation skills of scans performed.

-Please Note: Program Length is strictly 6 months.
-Neopeds Academy will not be held responsible for candidates unable to achieve the number of case submissions set within this time frame.
-If Candidate is unable to complete the desired number of cases within the set program duration, he or she would then need to re-purchase the mentorship program for the next 6 months by paying the full cost.
+Please Note: Program Length is strictly six months.
+Neopeds Academy will not be held responsible for candidates who are unable to achieve the number of case submissions set within this time frame.
+If the Candidate is unable to complete the desired number of cases within the set program duration, he or she would then need to re-purchase the mentorship program for the next six months by paying the full cost.